 - 3.1.
-All forms of peer on peer abuse are unacceptable and will be taken seriously.
-There is a zero-tolerance approach to peer on Peer abuse at RBNch. - 3.2.
-Peer on peer abuse is abuse by one or more students against another pupil.
+All forms of child on child abuse are unacceptable and will be taken seriously.
+It is the responsibility of all staff to challenge abusive behaviour between students.
+There is a zero-tolerance approach to Child on Child abuse at RBNWL. - 3.2.
+Child on Child abuse is abuse by one or more students against another pupil.
 Abusive comments and interactions should never be passed off or dismissed as 'banter' or 'part of growing up'.
 Nor will harmful sexual behaviours be dismissed as the same or 'just having a laugh'. - 3.3.
 A student is likely to disclose an allegation to someone they trust: this could be any member of staff.
 By making such a disclosure the pupil is likely to feel that the member of staff is in a position of trust.
 These types of abuse rarely take place in isolation and often indicate wider safeguarding issues. - 3.4.
-It is vital that if peer on peer abuse is alleged it is investigated (in line with our Red Balloon Behaviour policy) and, if substantiated, affirmative and supportive action is implemented. - 3.5.
-We will mitigate against incidents of peer to peer abuse by ensuring our PSHEE programme is proactive in supporting students in keeping themselves safe, providing contextual information regarding forms of abuse and exploring in a safe environment, the impact abuse can have on both the perpetrator and victim.
+All concerns or disclosures of child on child abuse must be reported to the DSL. - 3.5.
+It is vital that if child on child abuse is alleged it is investigated (in line with our Red Balloon Behaviour policy) and, if substantiated, affirmative and supportive action is implemented. - 3.6.
+We will mitigate against incidents of child on child abuse by ensuring our PSHEE programme is proactive in supporting students in keeping themselves safe, providing contextual information regarding forms of abuse and exploring in a safe environment, the impact abuse can have on both the perpetrator and victim.